 Most exoplanets we’ve found so far are gas giants — just because they’re huge and easier to spot.

 Very similar to gas giants but won’t return your texts.
 Ice giants are believed to swap out hydrogen and helium (under 10% by weight) in favor of oxygen, carbon, nitrogen, and sulfur, which are heavier.
-Boiled down, we don’t really know what elements these planets are made of — their (admittedly thin) hydrogen envelopes hide the interior of the planets, so we can’t just go look.
+Boiled down, we don’t really know what elements these planets are made of — their (admittedly thin) hydrogen envelopes hide the interior of the planets, so we can’t just go and check.
 This outer layer is believed to closely resemble the nature of gas giants.

 Still, it is believed that, while not entirely made of the ice we know and love here on Earth exactly, there is water and water ice in their make-up.
 They get their name from the fact that most of their constituent matter was solid as the planets were forming, and because planetary scientists refer to elements with freezing points above about 100 K (such as water, ammonia, or methane) as “ices”.